What do I need to know about photography? Photography 99.9: Before you start!

 Conclusion and whats next!?

-So hopefully you can see why I created this example, its hard to know where to start with photography, learning from foundation elements is a great start but in its hard to know how far you have progressed.
+So hopefully you can see why I created this example, its common to ask what do I need to learn in photography, so hopefully you can see by learning from foundation elements is a great start but in its hard to know how far you have progressed.
 I personally think that mastering one style of photography is a steep curve but after that it plateau’s out until you challenge yourself to try a new style and learn more.

 I hope this example and analogy might help someone else starting out who is asking the question what do i need to know about photography? , and if you saw my Photography 99.9 Video or this helped put your photography journey into perspective please drop by my Instagram @robmulally and let me know!